The Way of Being | A Journey—Topic Essay: Templates for Realization

-Some details under the numbered items are examples of possibilities.
+Bracketed items are suggestions; details under the numbered items are possibilities.
+Personal details are illustrative.

-1. Rise early (before the sun), dedication to the way and its aim; affirmation of the universal nature of Being; morning reflection (in nature).
+1. Rise early (before the sun), dedicate to the way and its aim; affirm the universal nature of Being; morning reflection (in nature).

 Dedication—I dedicate my life to The Way of Being; to living in this world and the ultimate as one.
 The Way or Means—To shared discovery and realization of the way under emergent reason in its pure and pragmatic dimensions.
 The Path—To shedding bonds of limited self so that I can see the way so clearly that even in difficulty life is flow over force—and so moving toward positive light; and to realizing the ultimate in this life and beyond.